 Where We Be

-Graceland is fairly small and ordinary looking on the outside for such a wealthy megastar
+Graceland is fairly small for such a wealthy megastar

 Graceland -- Memphis, Tennessee